 Another potential problem is the increased risk of owners getting a secondary infection.
 This could be via the dog’s faeces or just poor hygiene when preparing the food.

 As a side note, most vets advise against feeding a dog bones, as they can cause tooth fractures, constipation, gut obstructions, and lacerations.
-However, cooked bones are dangerous for dogs to eat, as they can split into fragments and cause serious injuries to your dogs digestive system.
+However, cooked bones are potentially more dangerous for dogs to eat than raw ones.
+Cooked bones can split into fragments and cause serious injuries to your dog’s digestive system.
 If you suspect your dog has eaten cooked chicken bone, contact your vet immediately.